offby1/webauthn-rp/docs/source/getting-started/main-concepts.rst

-Web Authentication enables multi-factor authentication using public key cryptography and trusted hardware platforms (authenticators) that can generate private and pubilc key pairs to perform signing and verification on a user's behalf.
+Web Authentication enables multi-factor authentication using public key cryptography and trusted hardware platforms (authenticators) that can generate private and public key pairs to perform signing and verification on a user's behalf.
 Compared to other multi-factor authentication techniques, some of the benefits that the Web Authentication specification aims to bring are: